Ors1mer/QuadcastRGB/man/manpage.md

 : A libusb function error (probably due to failed memory allocation)

 **3**
-: The microphone isn't connected
+: The microphone isn't connected or couldn't be detected by the program

 **4**
 : Failed to open the microphone descriptor.
 Consider running the program with